-Project must receive federal authorization within two years of the date that the applicant is notified of project selection.
-If the project is not authorized within two years of the notification, the grant will be rescinded and the applicant will have to reapply.
+The project must receive federal authorization within two years of the date that the applicant is notified of project selection.
+If the project is not authorized within two years of the notification, the grant will be in jeopardy of being rescinded and the applicant may have to reapply.